 Special Meetings.
 Special meetings of Shareholders may be called by the Board, the Chairperson of the Board (if the office is filled), or the President, and shall also be called by the President or Secretary at the written request of Shareholders holding a seventy-five percent (75%) or more of votes of the outstanding Shares of the Company entitled to vote.
 Any special meeting that is called shall state the purpose or purposes for the meeting.

 Notice of Meetings.
 Except as otherwise provided by statute, written notice of the time, place, if any, and purposes of a Shareholders meeting shall be given not less than 10 nor more than 60 days before the date of the meeting to each Shareholder of record entitled to vote at the meeting, personally, by mail to his or her last address as it appears on the books of the Company, or by a form of electronic transmission to which the Shareholder has consented.
-The notice shall include notice of proposals from Shareholders that are proper subjects for Shareholder action and are intended to be presented by Shareholders who have notified the Company in accordance with Section 3 of this Article IV.
+The notice shall include notice of proposals from Shareholders that are proper subjects for Shareholder action and are intended to be presented by Shareholders who have notified the Company in accordance with Section 5.3.
 If a Shareholder or proxy holder may be present and vote at the meeting by remote communication, the means of remote communication allowed shall be included in the notice.
 No notice need be given of an adjourned meeting of the Shareholders if the time and place to which the meeting is adjourned are announced at the meeting at which the adjournment is taken, and at the adjourned meeting the only business to be transacted is business that might have been transacted at the original meeting.
 However, if after the adjournment a new record date is fixed for the adjourned meeting, a notice of the adjourned meeting shall be given to each Shareholder of record entitled to notice on the new record date as provided in this Agreement.
 Notice of the time, place, and purpose of any meeting of the Shareholders may be waived by a Shareholder either before or after the meeting.
 Attendance of a person at any Shareholders meeting, in person, remotely, or by proxy, constitutes a waiver of notice of the meeting unless the Shareholder at the beginning of the meeting objects to holding the meeting or transacting business at the meeting, or unless with respect to consideration of a particular matter at the meeting that is not within the purpose or purposes described in the meeting notice, the Shareholder objects to considering the matter when it is presented.